hanwenzhu/LeanArchitect/README.md

-  (hasProof := true)        -- If the node has a proof part (default: true if the node is a theorem) (proof := /-- ... -/)     -- The proof of the node in LaTeX (default: the docstrings in proof tactics) (uses := [a, "b"])        -- The dependencies of the node, as Lean constants or LaTeX labels (default: inferred) (proofUses := [a, b])     -- The dependencies of the proof of the node, as Lean constants or LaTeX labels (default: inferred)
+  (hasProof := true)        -- If the node has a proof part (default: true if the node is a theorem) (proof := /-- ... -/)     -- The proof of the node in LaTeX (default: the docstrings in proof tactics) (uses := [a, "b"])        -- The dependencies of the node, as Lean constants or LaTeX labels (default: inferred) (proofUses := [a, "b"])   -- The dependencies of the proof of the node, as Lean constants or LaTeX labels (default: inferred)
   (title := "Title")        -- The title of the node in LaTeX (notReady := true)        -- Whether the node is not ready (discussion := 123)       -- The discussion issue number of the node